 All About Emerald Lake

 Emerald Lake was named after its impressive color, resembling the gemstone.
-The lake has this remarkable color due to the sunlight reflecting off of the white layer of marl found at the bottom of the lake.
-Marl is a calcium carbonate clay that is formed in the water before settling at the bottom of the lake.
+The lake has this remarkable color due to the sunlight reflecting off the white layer of marl found at the bottom.
+Marl is a calcium carbonate clay formed in the water before settling at the bottom of the lake.